kismetwireless/kismet-web-docs/content/en/docs/readme/logging/kismetdb.md

 Kismet can record duplicate packets when multiple datasources capture the same data.
 In some instances, keeping duplicate packets is desirable (such as remote captures used for device location), while in others, logging duplicates may be a waste of space.

 To exclude duplicate packets, set the following in your configuration:

 ```
-kismetdb_log_duplicate_packets=false
+kis_log_duplicate_packets=false
 ```

 ### Data packets